Speko Docs

 });

-What the SDK does not handle
+What the SDK does not hide

 • Reconnect / retry.
 A failed connect() throws SpekoClientError.
 Your UX decides whether to retry.